eversonaguiar/eversonaguiar/README.md

-### Salve Dev's, Everson aqui! :vulcan_salute:
+### Hi Dev's, Everson here! :vulcan_salute:

-Formado em Gestão em Tecnologia da Informação pela Fatec Itu.
-Foco em desenvolvimento web back-end com PHPOO e criação de temas e plugins WordPress.
+Graduated in Information Technology Management from Fatec Itu.
+Focus on back-end web development with PHPOO and creation of WordPress themes and plugins.

 ##